prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Publishers will provide extra information using an OpenRTB 2.5 Bid Request Extension, preferably at `request.imp[].ext.prebid.bidder.{bidder}` but also supported at `request.imp[].ext.{bidder}`.
 Prebid Server will validate the publisher information based on your schema and relocate the data to `request.imp[].ext.bidder`, regardless of your bidder name or the publisher's choice of location.

 We request that you do not duplicate information that is already present in the [OpenRTB 2.5 Bid Request specification](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=13) or is already part of an established Prebid convention.
 For example, your bidder parameters should not include first party data, bid floors, schain, video parameters, referrer information, or privacy consent including COPPA, CCPA, and GDPR TCF.
+For video parameters in particular, you must prefer the OpenRTB 2.5 Bid Request standard of `request.imp[].video`.

 {: .alert.alert-warning :}
 You may not use an endpoint domain as a bidder parameter.
 Prebid Server is not an open proxy.
 If absolutely necessary, you may specify a portion of the domain as a parameter to support geo regions or account specific servers.
 However, this is discouraged and may degrade the performance of your adapter since the server needs to maintain more outgoing connections.
 Host companies may decide to disable your adapter if it uses a dynamically configured domain.